-Business
+Business Administration

-BAD 1113 Introduction to Business, 3 cr.
+BAD 1113 - Introduction to Business

 This course is designed to introduce students to the basic concepts of business.
 Main topics include current business and economic environment, entrepreneurship, marketing, management, financial management and business careers.
-3 hours lecture.

-BAD 2323 Business Statistics, 3 cr.
+BAD 2323 - Business Statistics

 Introduction to statistical methods of describing, summarizing, comparing, and interpreting data to include probability distributions, sampling estimation, confidence intervals, and hypothesis testing.

-Prerequisite: MAT 1313.
-3 hours lecture.
+Prerequisite: MAT 1313 Corequisite: None

-BAD 2413 Legal Environment of Business, 3 cr.
+BAD 2413 - Legal Environment of Business

 An introduction to interrelationships of law and society, jurisprudence and business.
 Topics include an introduction to law, law of contracts, agency, and employment.
-3 hours lecture spreadsheets, database management, presentation design, and electronic communications.
-3 hours lecture.

-BAD 2533 Computer Applications in Business and Industry, 3 cr.
-This course is designed to teach computer applications to include:

-word processing, electronic
+BAD 2533 - Computer Applications in Business and Industry

+This course is designed to teach computer applications to include: word processing, electronic spreadsheets, database management, presentation design, and electronic communications.